kshedden/stats206/introds/content/topics/what_is_statistics.md

 data constitute a representative or random sample from a population of interest.
 We will discuss these terms in much more detail later in the course.
 For now, we will introduce the main ideas using an example.
-Suppose that our research question is to estimate the fraction of adults in the state of Michigan who travel more than 20 miles to work each day.
+Suppose that our research goal is to estimate the fraction of adults in the state of Michigan who travel more than 20 miles to work each day.
 Imagine that we could obtain a representative sample of 1,000 adults in Michigan (which has an adult population of roughly 7.5 million, so